Emergency Room (art): Vision

 Thierry Geoffroy has expressed a vision for Emergency Room's development, a future where live broadcasting from the exhibition would fill a daily segment of the national TV news.
 This segment should be placed before the weather forecast, and be treated seriously, as a fundamental section of the news.
 On a longer timeline, this segment could be developed as a new genre of news reporting, becoming an integral fixture of daily broadcasting.

 It is the artist's objective that every city should have a permanent Emergency Room so the format can be ongoing and uninterrupted.
-Not only should this be open every day, but all night as well.
 This permanent exhibition would operate as a watchdog for people to be critically engaged and informed on the world's emergencies.
-If the format can continue without interference, it can generate an impact that can be felt far outside of its reach.

 Johanne Shroeder, quoting Morten Friis, wrote about Geoffroy's vision in contrast to relational aesthetics, "Rather Geoffroy's project is to eventually accomplish political and social transformation on a much bigger scale, for instance manifested in the implementation of permanent Emergency Rooms at every museum in the world.
 Geoffroy’s art formats, like relational art, also work on a small-scale level, but only in order to reach further out for maximum influence, ultimately reaching a bigger potential and wider audience."